Updated on . Posted on

 Dmitry Adamsky

-Dmitry Adamsky is professor at the Lauder School of Government, Diplomacy and Strategy and is a head of the B.A. honors track in strategy and decision-making at Reichman University in Israel.
+Dmitry Adamsky is a professor at the Lauder School of Government, Diplomacy and Strategy at Reichman University in Israel.
 His research interests include international security; cultural approach to international relations; and American, Russian and Israeli national security policies.

 Continue reading